tylerthebuildor/graphqless/README.md

 I know it looks like Express.js but the code above is a GraphQL server!
 There is one caveat though...

-GraphQL requires us to write a schema that describes the `.get` and `.post` functions inputs and outputs.
+GraphQL requires us to write a schema that describes the `.get` and `.post` functions' inputs and outputs.
 Just know that `.get === Query && .post === Mutation`.
 Now let's modify the last few lines of the snippet above to include the required schema:

 ```jsx